 Children will not learn about science and history, which is OK, since it's not what the lessons are for, and they don't learn these topics in the likes of cooking classes either.
 But there is a real negative impact on science and history, since the ancient source book they're using for their morality tales is, unfortunately, but not unexpectedly, chock-full of scientific and historical errors, and so in the course of their lessons about God's morality code, they can't help but pick up untold claims about the universe and life that are quite wrong.
 Really, really wrong.
 This will lead to a genuine conflict when they encounter contrary claims in their science and history classes.
 Should they accept the evolution and Big Bang theories, or did God, the Christian god, create the universe and life in six days?
 Should they believe things on the evidence or on faith alone?

 Children will not learn to be tolerant of others, since, yes, you guessed it, their lesson source book clearly explains that anyone who doesn't accept Jesus to rule over them should be killed, which is not being tolerant in the slightest.
-In fact there is a huge list of things that the Bible demands Christians be intolerant of, such as homosexuality, uppity women that think they should have a voice in society, nudity, stem cell research, non-believers and even people that love their family.
+In fact there is a huge list of things that the Bible demands Christians be intolerant of, such as homosexuality, uppity women that think they should have a voice in society, nudity, stem cell research, non-believers and even people that love their family more than Jesus.